listef/php_syntaxhighlighting/README.md

 ### Syntax Highlightning Class for PHP

-This is an modified and extended PHP syntax highlightning class originally published in a blog post called [Generic Syntax Highlighting with Regular Expressions](http://phoboslab.org/log/2007/08/generic-syntax-highlighting-with-regular-expressions "Generic Syntax Highlighting with Regular Expressions") by Dominic Szablewski.
+This is an modified and extended PHP syntax highlighting class originally published in a blog post called [Generic Syntax Highlighting with Regular Expressions](http://phoboslab.org/log/2007/08/generic-syntax-highlighting-with-regular-expressions "Generic Syntax Highlighting with Regular Expressions") by Dominic Szablewski.

 **_Changes are:_**
 * special functions for HTML, CSS and PHP